 A tiled deck can serve as a gorgeous addition to your home.
 Tile is a durable building material, and it allows you to choose different colors, textures, and patterns.

 Without proper installation, using tile as a surface for your deck can pose serious problems.
 The water could pool on the deck surface, soak into the wood in the underlying deck structure, and cause expansion, buckling or cracking.
 The moisture will likely lead to rot, mold, serious structural degradation, and perhaps even collapse.

-Installation of a properly designed waterproofing system specifically designed for use under stone or tile helps drain water off the deck, and keeps you protected from the risk of improper drainage to help prevent a costly deck reconstruction.
+Waterproofing a deck, with a proper system designed for use under stone or tile, keeps you protected from the risk of improper drainage and a costly deck reconstruction.

 While traditional building wraps may provide shelter, they are often substandard in terms of keeping the elements out, and the climate-controlled air in.
 Although they may be moisture-proof, they are not waterproof, airtight, or impervious to vapor, making air-barriers a must for any new construction or leak-rehabilitation project.